PrincetonUniversity/lucid/readme.md

 * Once in the VM, navigate to the /lucid directory.
 This is a mirror of the [ART] directory on the host computer, so changes to the files will be reflected in the VM, and vice-versa.
 * To build Lucid, simply run `make` from within the /lucid directory.
-If the build is successful, you will see some parse warning about shift/reduce conflicts, and there should be a `dpt` binary in the /lucid directory.
+If the build is successful, you will see some parse warnings about shift/reduce conflicts, and there should be a `dpt` binary in the /lucid directory.
 This is the Lucid binary (the name dpt is from the project's original name, Data Plane Threads).
 * As a first test, run `./dpt examples/interp_tests/basics.dpt`.
 This should print out a lot of text, ending with the lines